Dogchaseacar/Dogchaseacar.github.io/_posts/2020-1-6-Deploy-your-java-app-on-AWS-and-reverse-proxy-by-Nginx.md

 	}
 	}

-<font size=3>Then go back to Route 53, change the value of the domainname.com to the Ip of your ubuntu server.
+Then go back to Route 53, change the value of the domainname.com to the Ip of your ubuntu server.
 Done!
-Now you can access to your web without 8080!!!!</font>
+Now you can access to your web without 8080!!!!

 ## Step 7 Add HTTPS to your web

-<font size=3>To make your website safer, you can use Cerbot to make it, which I also learned from Shell845 XD~
-Here is the link of the guidance which is qiute clear and convenient.</font>
+To make your website safer, you can use Cerbot to make it, which I also learned from Shell845 XD~ Here is the link of the guidance which is qiute clear and convenient.

 https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx.